 Candidates are asked to identify student grouping strategies used within their lesson(s).
 While it is sometimes appropriate for direct instruction as part of a lesson, candidates should be encouraged to move toward a student- or learner-centered lesson that requires purposeful student interaction and engagement with their classmates.
 Cooperative, collaborative, or small group learning supports social-emotional development skills in addition to higher-order thinking skills.
 For true benefits to occur with pairs or small groups, students must be taught specific discourse allowing for all to participate in the learning process.
-Intentional grouping allows students to take advantage of peer assets and diverse perspectives.
-Flexible grouping accounts for learner variability and changes throughout the lesson in response to learning goals and activities, student responses and engagement, and in-the-moment support needs.
 Authentic partner or group work is dependent upon students sharing resources and information; there must be a desired learning outcome for students to successfully interact in this manner.
 Elizabeth Cohen and colleagues at Stanford University developed Complex Instruction to achieve equity in the classroom.
 The goal of Complex Instruction is to facilitate academic success for all students through groupwork activities.